-I’d like to take a minute to address the public concerns regarding COVID-19.
-The Nashua Police Department is continuing to respond to calls for service.
+Good afternoon.
+As we enter our fourth week dealing with the COVID-19 pandemic, I’d like to take the time to update everyone on the Nashua Police Department’s response.
+As a police agency, our primary mission is to provide essential police functions to the public to ensure the public’s safety and well-being.
+This will not change!
+We are still responding to calls for service and will continue to do so.
 We are working closely with Nashua Public Health, Nashua Fire Rescue, AMR Ambulance, and other local and State partners to ensure the safety of our members while maintaining the level of service that Nashua residents are accustomed to.

 SEE Archived News